sanjoy/playingwithpointers.com/_posts/2014-9-7-optimizations-and-the-jmm.markdown

 different from what they see in the final execution but we won't need to exploit that allowance here[^seepopl].

-[^seepopl]: for an example that actually uses that clause, see section
+[^seepopl]: For an example that actually uses that clause, see section
     6 in ["The Java Memory Model", POPL '05](http://rsim.cs.illinois.edu/Pubs/popl05.pdf "PDF")